scheff173/NoGL3dDemo/README.md

 So, I came to the idea that it might be funny to do this again as if there were no GPU &ndash; for my own joy and education and, may be, for somebody else too who is curious about this.

+## Build Application

+To build the sources, I prepared a Qt project file.
+On [cygwin64](http://www.cygwin.org), I simply did:

+    $ qtmake-qt5 qNoGL3dDemo.pro

+    $ make

+    $ ./qNoGL3dDemo

+There is also a `CMakeLists.txt` file which I used to make a VisualStudio solution.
+(I debugged and tested in VS2013.)
+I had to comment the `find_package(Qt5Widgets CONFIG REQUIRED)`.
+On my side, Qt5 is ready configured by a `CMakeLists.txt` file in parent directory.
+It might be necessary to uncomment this line.

+I must admit that the version built with cygwin runs fine until I try to make navigation in the 3d widget, and then crashs immediately.
+I tried to debug it with `gdb` but wasn't even able to get a stack trace.
+I'm not sure whether this is caused by my application or just something which doesn't work stable in cygwin/Qt.

+The debug and release versions, I built with VS2013 run stable on my side without any problems.

 ## Renderer

 The `RenderContext::render()` function has to called to render 3d contents into the frame buffer of the `RenderContext`.
 Actually, this does nothing else than calling the render callback which has to be installed before: